SANDAG/SRF/Supply/README.md

 ### System requirements notes

-We will use pyinstaller to create distributable software, the dist files will work with any specific OS, as long as pyinstaller is run on a matching OS.
+- We will use `pyinstaller` to create distributable software, the dist files will work with any specific OS, as long as `pyinstaller` is run on a matching OS.
 The operating systems listed are those available for us to build on.
+- We use a `pipenv` virtual environment, [here are instructions for installing `pipenv`](https://medium.com/@mahmudahsan/how-to-use-python-pipenv-in-mac-and-windows-1c6dc87b403e)

 ## Installation

-- Install dependencies with: `pip install -r requirements.txt`
+- Install dependencies with: `pipenv install`
-- Test with: `python run_tests.py -t`
+- Test with: `pipenv run python run_tests.py -t`
-- Create distributable folder with: `pyinstaller main.py`
+- Create distributable folder with: `pipenv run pyinstaller main.py`

 ## Usage

 ### Data Folder

+Up to date data files will be downloaded from the SANDAG database, alternatively you can provide the same files:

-Add MGRA level data to the `data` folder
+- Add MGRA level data to the `data` folder
   - Ensure that the column labels match those found in `labels.yaml`
 - If the mgra version 4.1 is not found, the program will look for `interpolated_vars.csv` and `SRF_Input_Base_V4.csv` to create one
 - If adding scheduled development, ensure that there is a compatible sites file; `Sites_MGRAs.dbf`
 - If exporting to AA, ensure that there is a compatible crosswalk file; `CRE2FSC.csv`

 ### Parameter Configuration